andreaspacher/academic-publishers/README.md

 This project's purpose is to generate a list of major academic publishers and their scholarly journals through webscraping.

-As for the results, see the the `Output`-folder, or browse through the final list at https://ooir.org/journals/ (that website is based on 2021 data, but the `Output`-folder contains updated data from 2022).
+As for the results, see the file `Output\top-100-publishers.xlsx` (last updated in July 2022).

-In total, this project found 26.575 journals belonging to 138 publishers.

 ## Key Documents

 There are three key documents for adding/scraping publishers:

-* `Data\04_publishers.csv`: the (adaptable) list of publishers to be scraped, including the URL and the relevant CSS selectors;
+* `Data\04_publishers.xlsx`: the (adaptable) list of publishers to be scraped, including the URL and the relevant CSS selectors (many of the newer additions in July 2022 were counted manually, albeit the most relevant CSS selector containing the journal names or links are added);
-* `Script\Function\function_getjournals.R`: the scraping function (change the browser there in case you use `RSelenium`);
+* `Script\Function\function_getjournals.R`: the scraping function;
 * `Script\Analysis_06_Extract-Journals.R`: activate the scraping function

 ## Data Sources